masaki39/selfhost-bsky-feed/README.md

 1) Set repo Secrets: `CLOUDFLARE_API_TOKEN`, `CLOUDFLARE_ACCOUNT_ID`.
 2) Deploy manually with `npm run worker:publish` or run the `publish-worker.yml` workflow.
 3) `.github/workflows/publish-worker.yml` injects `GITHUB_OWNER` / `GITHUB_REPO` into Wrangler and sets the Worker name to `${{ github.event.repository.name }}` prefixed with `w-`.
 It runs on manual dispatch.
+4) `.github/workflows/delete-feed.yml` deletes the feed generator record and the Worker when run manually.

 ## For developers (local)